LOD-Onderwijsregistratie/LOD2XMI/source/xmi/readMe.md

 *  XSL Output-snipper-uml

-   The same data-samples but this time MIM-stereotypes as added
+   The same data-samples but this time with MIM-stereotypes added

 *  XSL Output-RIO